nushell/nushell/README.md

 # Engine-q

-Engine-q is a project to the current functionality in Nushell.
+Engine-q is a project to replace the current functionality in Nushell.
 It's still in beta state, and there are still some places that need help: please see [the final checklist](https://github.com/nushell/engine-q/issues/735).

 ## Contributing